zowe/docs-site/.github/pull_request_template.md

+Describe your PR here:

+After creating the PR, follow the instructions in the comments.

 Replace this sentence with your pull request description.

 Follow these steps:

+Describe your PR here: lokflkjbljkgklj

+Replace this text with your PR description.

 1. Add a review label.
 2. Identify your content topic with a label.